-I’m planning a couple of different projects, one of course a classic rock record, but this time I want it to be more radio friendly, even more than ‘Second Hand Life’, like really catchy tunes because I have a radio friendly voice and I’m not going to fight it anymore.
-I’m not a metal guy, I never was, I’m not a screamer, I mean I scream but I’m not "Spinal Tap".
-I just wanna make a more provocative record, something like a hit record.
+I’m planning a couple of different projects, one, of course, a classic rock record, but this time I want it to be more radio-friendly, even more than ‘Second Hand Life,’ like really catchy tunes because I have a radio-friendly voice and I’m not going to fight it anymore.
+I’m not a metal guy, I never was, I’m not a screamer, I mean, I scream, but I’m not “Spinal Tap.”
+I just want to make a more provocative record, something like a hit record.
 And I’m also gonna do an alternative album, a rock album.
 It’s gonna be a sort of bridge between classic rock and alternative rock.

 You recently reunited shortly with Yngwie Malmsteen at a gig in Russia.
 How was it?

 It went really great.
-First of all it was a great honor to be called to play for [Mikhail] Fradkov, the prime minister of Russia.
-As you know, we were friends with the mayer of Moscow and everyone in Putin’s cabinet and things like that.
-Glenn [Hughes] of course, he kind of divorced himself from all this, which I think is stupid.
-I was called to play for Fradkov and they wanted me to do the Malmsteen stuff and I said "Well, call Malmsteen."
+First of all, it was a great honor to be called to play for [Mikhail] Fradkov, the prime minister of Russia.
+As you know, we were friends with the mayor of Moscow and everyone in Putin’s cabinet and things like that.
+Glenn [Hughes], of course, he kind of divorced himself from all this, which I think is stupid.
+I was called to play for Fradkov, and they wanted me to do the Malmsteen stuff, and I said, “Well, call Malmsteen.”
 I didn’t think they would, but they did.
 So he opened for me and then I played my set and brought Yngwie on stage for the encores and then pretty soon we joined bands and the next thing you know we were playing all the ‘Odyssey’ songs.
-Everything’s fine between Yngwie and I, his wife’s a different story.
+Everything’s fine between Yngwie and me.
+His wife’s a different story.

-Yngwie keeps referring to the ODYSSEY as his least favourite album.
-Do you have any ideas, why?
+Yngwie keeps referring to the ODYSSEY as his least favorite album.
+Do you have any ideas?
+Why?

 Maybe it’s not so much the music but the other problems he was dealing with at that time?

-Well, he almost died and guess who saved him?
+Well, he almost died, and guess who saved him?
 Me.
-I was the guy that was at the hospital everyday dealing with the doctors, dealing with the money, dealing with everything… dealing with him.
-You know, what really gets me is that… not that I wanna be thanked, but I think appreciation would be nice.
+I was the guy that was at the hospital every day dealing with the doctors, dealing with the money, dealing with everything… dealing with him.
+You know, what really gets me is that… not that I want to be thanked, but I think appreciation would be nice.